On The Road: 5 Great Stops Along I-75

 Make sure you hit up Findlay, OH, Flag City USA.Â In the mid-1960s, local businessman John B. Cooke wanted every single residence and business in town to hoist the stars and stripes on Flag Day.Â After creating a fund to purchase 14,000 small flags, Cooke's dream was realized and Findlay became known as Flag City, USA.

-3. You'd Be Insane To Miss This - Tucked away in Lima, OH (pronounced like lima bean, not the capital of Peru), you will find the Lima Hospital For The Criminally Insane.Â At the time of it's construction it was the largest poured-concrete structure ever created and would only be outdone by the Pentagon in the 1940s.Â It was eventually shut down in the late 1970s after a judge ruled that the conditions there were inhumane.Â It was replaced by a medium-security prison, which has also since been shuttered.
+- Tucked away in Lima, OH (pronounced like lima bean, not the capital of Peru), you will find the Lima Hospital For The Criminally Insane.Â At the time of it's construction it was the largest poured-concrete structure ever created and would only be outdone by the Pentagon in the 1940s.Â It was eventually shut down in the late 1970s after a judge ruled that the conditions there were inhumane.Â It was replaced by a medium-security prison, which has also since been shuttered.

 Oh one other thing: it's haunted.Â There are numerous reports and documents from hospital workers, visitors, committed individuals, prison guards and prison inmates that the ghosts of previously abused "guests" at the insane asylum show up from time to time to terrorize the living.